nateonmission/JS-Tic-Tac-Toe/README.md

 Currently, the automated player makes poor decisions when it's the second player to go but does ok when it takes the first turn.
 Work is still needed.

-## Things to Add in the Future
+## Things to Do in the Future
+- Tune Automated Player
+- Create Board Object
+- Move Classes to Seperate Files
-- Sounds
+- Add Sounds
   - On turn click,
   - On invalid move,
   - On game end.
-- Final stats modal window at end of match.
+- Build Final stats modal window at end of match.
-- More intricate styling.
+- Add More intricate styling.